thecdil/sediment/_tributaries/atmosphere.md

 As I try to map Glen Canyon's past and future stories, pull together the threads of events that have moved through so many other places, drawn along by so many other actors across so many different times, I think back to the swirled layers of the petrified sandsea.
 If I am to tell a true story about Glen Canyon, I think it needs to look like this: it needs to be particular--made of a mass of granular stories-- and it needs to also follow alonside the vaster currents that carried them there.
 These stories need to heap, whirl, and mingle, and they must inevitably erode, recirculate, and transform as they are dragged out into other spaces and other times.

-{% include feature/trib-button.html text="Back to Main Stem" image="tracks" trib="main" %}
+{% include feature/trib-button.html text="Back to Main Stem" link="/main.html" image="tracks" %}

 ## Works Cited